Read your latest personalised notifications

 Ok, got it

-Heart Failure & the World Congress on Acute Heart Failure is a unique opportunity for you to present your abstract, your case or late-breaking science in front of an international audience of specialists in the fields of heart failure.
+Heart Failure 2020 & the World Congress on Acute Heart Failure is a unique opportunity for you to present your abstract, your case or Late-Breaking Science in front of an international audience of heart failure specialists.

 Your abstract, session slides or electronic poster will be published in: